Cleanup Microsoft Windows

 Use Bash Shell History to Combine Paths from cd Commands

 This blog post explains how you can use Bash shell command history to combine sequences of cd commands that take you to a deep path.
-I often use multiple cd commands to navigate to a directory. cd /mnt/c/temp/slncd HeadlessArchitectcd HeadlessArchitect.Website If I want to go back one cd, I can use issue the cd -…
+4.Dec.2024: This is probably a better solution: I often use multiple cd commands to navigate to a directory. cd /mnt/c/temp/slncd HeadlessArchitectcd HeadlessArchitect.Website If I want to go back one cd,…

 Rust for Windows (Subsystem for Linux)